-Example: I was camping when I got stung by a bee.
+- We were camping when I got stung by a bee.

-Example: When I visited him in the hospital, he was snoring loudly.
+- When I visited him in the hospital, he was snoring loudly.

-Example: While he was reading the newspaper, he fell asleep.
+- While he was reading the newspaper, he fell asleep.

-Example: While I was talking to him, his eyes looked somewhere else.
+- While I was talking to him, his eyes looked somewhere else.

-Example: Grandma was knitting a sock at 11 o'clock last night.
+- Grandma was knitting a sock at 11 o'clock last night.

-Example: They were hunting wild boars all evening.
+- They were hunting wild boars all evening.

-- in Reported or Indirect Speech.
+in Direct or Indirect Speech.

-|Example:||"Are you catching a train to Timbuktu, Jack?” asked Jill.
+- “How are you going to Timbuktu, Jack?” asked Jill.

-- Jill asked Jack if he was catching a train to Timbuktu.|
+- Jill asked Jack if how he was going to Timbuktu.